 - Priority snow clearance

-- Approximately 4,000 exams were administered by Accessibility Resources
+- 6,344 exams were administered by Accessibility Resources

 - 280 victims assistance meetings

-- 69 students participated in four Alternative Spring Break programs
+- Over 80 students and 14 UB staff members participated in Alternative Spring Break programs

 B. Undergraduate Education Initiative: $603,846